-Other things to consider when choosing a tool are: How much do you want to spend?
+Online tools - questions to ask - How much do I want to spond? - Is the tool safe? - What do I want it to do? - How do I want to access them?
+Explain: Other things to consider when choosing a tool are: How much do you want to spend?
 Some apps will be free, and some will cost.
-So, you should consider if they are worth the added cost.

-Are they safe?
+So, you should consider if they are worth the added cost. esiale-bankankankankankankankankankankankankanka Are they safe?
 Do you want to share your financial information with them or connect them to your bank account?
 If you do, are they a well-reviewed and trusted provider?
 What do you want to do?
 Think about what features you are looking for in a budgeting tool.
 Do you want to make the calculations easier, get suggestions on how to cut down or is there another goal in mind?
 How do you want to access them?
 Some apps, software and websites will work better on some devices than others.
 Others will only work on a particular type of device.
 So, you should keep in mind what kind of device you would like to use them on.

 Topic 5 - Emergency Fund Workbook page Slide/Resources Approach Emergency Fund Explain: Now let's think about putting money aside for emergencies.
-And by the end of this section, you should be able to: List the benefits of having emergency money Over 40% of people in the UK don't have enough money saved to cover them for a month if they lose their income Explain: Recent data suggests that over 40% of people in the UK don't have enough money saved to cover them for a month if they lose their income.
+And by the end of this section, you should be able to: List the benefits of having emergency money With a constraint of the second se Explain: Recent data suggests that over 40% of people in the UK don't have enough money saved to cover them for a month if they lose their income.
 It can be useful to have savings to fall back on when money is tight.
 Savings don't have to involve large amounts, just putting away a few pounds (or even £1) can soon start to build up.
 Which of the following amounts should you try to save for your emergency fund?
-A Three months outgoings B Three months income \$1,000 Exalt full fall of the titlers at new label/active as at a full full full full full full full fu Ask: Which of the following amounts should you try to save for your emergency fund? • Three months expenses • Three months income • £1,000 Exercise: If you think the answer is A, stand on the left side of the room If you think the answer is B, stand on the right side of the room If you think the answer is C, stand at the back of the room Facilitator note Comment on how many people thought of each answer as the correct one If you have a small group, or learners with accessibility issues, you could ask them to hold their hands up instead.
+Image: Three bounds of the following amounts should you try to save for your emergency fund?
+Image: Three bounds of the following amounts should you try to save for your emergency fund?
+Image: Three bounds of the following amounts should you try to save for your emergency fund?
+Image: Three bounds of the following amounts should you try to save for your emergency fund?
+Image: Three bounds of the following amounts should you try to save for your emergency fund?
+Image: Three bounds of the following amounts should you try to save for your emergency fund?
+Image: Three bounds of the following amounts should you try to save for your emergency fund?
+Image: Three bounds of the following amounts should you try Ask: Which of the following amounts should you try to save for your emergency fund?
+Three months expenses Three months income £1,000 Exercise: If you think the answer is A, stand on the left side of the room If you think the answer is B, stand on the right side of the room If you think the answer is C, stand at the back of the room Facilitator note Comment on how many people thought of each answer as the correct one If you have a small group, or learners with accessibility issues, you could ask them to hold their hands up instead.